Professional and Civic Activities

 - Extern for the Hon.
 Judge Eric J. Bloch, Multnomah County Circuit Court (2006)

 Mathew W. Lauritsen

-Mathew believes a pragmatic, collaborative approach yields the best—and most efficient—results for his clients.
-Whether litigating claims in court or strongly advocating his clients’ positions over the negotiating table, Mathew continuously and creatively seeks the shortest path to his clients’ objectives.
+Mathew believes a pragmatic and collaborative approach generally results in the shortest and most efficient path to his clients’ objectives.
+Whether he is working to resolve his client’s business and property issues, strongly advocating his clients’ positions over the negotiating table, or litigating claims in court, Mathew continuously and creatively seeks the outcome that best suits his clients’ needs.

-Though born in Northern California, Mathew was raised in rural Vermont and earned his undergraduate degree at Hampshire College in Amherst, Massachusetts and his law degree from the University of Washington.
-Before joining Kell, Alterman & Runstein, L.L.P., Mathew was an associate for the Northwest law firm Ball Janik, L.L.P.
-When not in the office, Mathew spends his time working on his 1929 house with his wife, playing with their two children, gardening, hiking and mountaineering, brewing beer, and running the occasional obstacle course race.
+Mathew has been a Portlander since 2001, and has family connections to Eugene and Clatskanie, Oregon.
+Though born in Northern California, Mathew was raised in rural Vermont and earned his undergraduate degree at Hampshire College in Amherst, Massachusetts.
+Prior to joining Kell, Mathew was an associate for the Northwest law firm Ball Janik LLP.
+When not in the office, Mathew spends his time working on his 1927 house with his wife, playing with their two children, gardening, hiking and mountaineering in Oregon and the Sierra Nevada mountains, brewing beer, maintaining his classic Honda motorcycle, and running the occasional obstacle course race.

 - Representation of a design and digital development startup company with respect to contract and employment issues.